-Ok, I’m going to start a list of YouTube channels that teach Spanish.
+Ok, I’m going to start a list of YouTube Spanish lessons I recommend, that is to say YouTube channels that teach Spanish and, in my opinion, do a good job of it.
 This list will be continually updated and maintained (as it will need to be in order to remain current and useful) in the same vein as my list of websites where you can watch Spanish videos that have Spanish subtitles (or transcripts).
 That list was first published back in 2012 but has been updated many times since then to include new sites and remove old, defunct ones.
 This will work the same way.

 These will be channels specifically designed and intended to teach Spanish or at least to help people learn Spanish.
 This includes not just